 Monkey Bar Work

 This type of exercise does need monkey bars.
-This can be referred to as leg lifts, hanging leg raise, or leg up and downs.
+This can be referred to as leg lifts, hanging leg raises, or leg up and downs.
 This is considered to be a more advanced exercise, so you may want to consider working up to it.
 This exercise isolates your hip flexors and abdominal muscles.
-This is a different from the way crunches and sit ups isolate the abdominal muscles.
+This is different from the way crunches and sit-ups isolate the abdominal muscles.

-The way you do this exercise is to grab on to the monkey bars and hang from them.
-You then lift both legs up to a 90 degree angle.
+The way you do this exercise is to grab onto the monkey bars and hang from them.
+You then lift both legs up to a 90-degree angle.
 You move both legs up and then put them back down.
 To make this exercise much harder, lift only one leg at a time.
-When you put the one leg down, then you lift the other leg.
-Lifting one leg at a time is incredibly challenging and it is much harder than it looks.
-Keep in mind, you are not bending your legs and brining your knees into your arm pits.

 Once you have extended your arms, you pull your body into your hands while bending your arms.
 You do not want to pull the swing to you.
 You want to make sure that you move slowly and stay in control.
 Once you have pulled your body into your hands, you can lower yourself back into the start position.